microsoft/satcheljs/README.md

 ## Influences

-Satchel is an attempt to synthesize the best of several dataflow patterns typically used to drive a React-based UI.
+Satchel synthesizes the best of several dataflow patterns typically used to drive a React-based UI.
 In particular:
 * [Flux](http://facebook.github.io/react/blog/2014/05/06/flux.html) is not a library itself, but is a dataflow pattern conceived for use with React.
 In Flux, dataflow is unidirectional, and the only way to modify state is by dispatching actions through a central dispatcher.
 * [Redux](http://redux.js.org/index.html) is an implementation of Flux that consolidates stores into a single state tree and attempts to simplify state changes by making all mutations via pure functions called reducers.
 Ultimately, however, we found that reducers and immutable state were difficult to reason about, particularly in a large, interconnected app.
 * [MobX](http://mobxjs.github.io/mobx/index.html) provides a seamless way to make state observable, and allows React to listen to state changes and rerender in a very performant way.
 Satchel uses MobX under the covers to allow React components to observe the data they depend on.